mitchelljustin/pragmatic-lightning/index.md

 Hooray, the app is connected to our Lightning node!

+**Note: Unlocking your Wallet**

+In the future, you might get an error when calling RPC methods that looks like `Error: 12 UNIMPLEMENTED: unknown service lnrpc.Lightning`.

+This is because when a Lightning node starts with a wallet already initialized, it blocks calls to most RPC methods until it's unlocked with the wallet password.
+There are two ways to unlock it, which one you use depends on your needs.

+1. Manually execute an `lncli unlock` command after the node starts up and enter the wallet password.
+Remember, in our case you would have to run `docker-compose exec lnd lncli unlock`.
+2. Use the `unlockWallet` method on the `lnRpc` object in your code.
+If you do this, make sure you don't hardcode the wallet password or it might get leaked when you commit it to Version Control.

 ## Generate a Lightning Invoice

-To charge money for the `/weather` API call we need to generate a request for a Bitcoin Lightning payment, called an invoice.
+To charge money for the `/weather` API call we need to generate a request for a Bitcoin Lightning payment.
+In Lightning-land this is called an "invoice".

 Lightning's RPC interface exposes a method called [`addInvoice`](https://api.lightning.community/#addinvoice) that does just that.
 Let's change the route handler to use it.